open-draft/dotalias/README.md

 ## Motivation

-_Path alias_ is a powerful technique to leverage relative paths in your projects.
-It allows to replace long import paths like this:
+Path alias is a powerful way to manage relative paths in your projects by replacing long import paths like this:

 ```js
 import result from '../../../../utils/getResult'
 ```

-with a defined alias:
+with a defined alias like this:

 ```js
 import result from 'utils/getResult'